ChuanYuDev/Movies_Full-Stack_Web_Application/README.md

     ![](./images/app_functions/movie_rating_2.png)

-- Manage genres, actors, theaters, and movies when logged in as admin
+- Manage genres, actors, theaters, and movies when logged in as an admin

     ![](./images/app_functions/genres.png)